nameless-and-blameless/TAG/reports/Dope-Hope-Nope.md

 - A counterfeit product
 - A scam service
 - False information that could lead to bad decisions

+**WWJD**:
+- Say "Nope!" and get a replacement.
+- Use with extreme caution.

 ### Behavioral Implications